The Coronavirus and MERS: Viral Infection and Prevention

 Viral Reproduction and Exit

-Once inside the cell, the viral nucleic acid takes over the cell's equipment, causing the cell to make new viral nucleic acid molecules and new protein coats.
-The virus particles, or virions, are then assembled.
+Once inside the cell, the nucleic acid of the virus takes over the cell's equipment, causing the cell to make new viral nucleic acid molecules and new protein coats.
+The virions are then assembled.

 The virions may burst out of the cell, destroying it in a process called lysis.
 In some types of virus, however, the virions are released through the cell membrane in a gentler process.
 These additional methods still damage the cell, however, and usually kill it.

 One "gentler" method by which virions leave cells is called budding.
 In the budding process, a virion produces a bud-like swelling on the cell membrane.
-As the bud splits off, a bit of broken cell membrane surrounds the released virion.
-This is the method by which some viruses get their lipid envelope.
+As the bud splits off, a bit of broken cell membrane surrounds the released virus particle.
+This is the method by which many viruses get their lipid envelope.

-Another method of virion release is called exocytosis, which is the opposite process to endocytosis.
-A vesicle (sac) carrying the virion fuses with the cell membrane and releases the virion to the outside environment.
+Another method of viral release is called exocytosis, which is the opposite process to endocytosis.
+A vesicle (sac) carrying the virion fuses with the cell membrane and releases its contents to the outside environment.
 Coronaviruses are released by exocytosis.

 Viral entry, reproduction and exit are complex processes.
-Many more details of the processes need to be discovered.
-The benefits obtained from these discoveries could be wonderful, though, since viruses cause diseases in humans, animals and plants.
-Understanding viral behavior could lead to new treatments for viral diseases.
+More details of these processes need to be discovered.
+The benefits obtained from the discoveries could be wonderful, though, since viruses cause diseases in humans, animals and plants.
+Understanding viral behavior could lead to new treatments for diseases.

 A coronavirus is named for its appearance under an electron microscope.
-The virions are covered by club-shaped projections or spikes.
+The virions are covered by club-shaped projections or spikes made of protein.
 These reminded early observers of a crown or the rays of the sun's corona.
 "Corona" is the Latin word for crown.

-The virion has an irregular shape but is often roughly circular.
-It contains a single strand of RNA, or ribonucleic acid, which is helical and contains the genes of the virion.
+A coronovirus virion has an irregular shape but is often roughly circular.
+It contains a single strand of RNA, or ribonucleic acid, which is helical and contains genes.
 The human body contains RNA too, but our genes are present in DNA, or deoxyribonucleic acid.
 The genes of other organisms and of many viruses are also present in DNA.

-The RNA strand of a coronavirus is the longest known of any RNA virus.
-The RNA is surrounded by a capsid, which is in turn surrounded by an envelope made of lipid.
+The RNA molecule of a coronavirus virion is large and is surrounded by a protein capsid.
+This is in turn surrounded by an envelope made of lipid.
+Protein molecules are present in the lipid envelope and on its surface.

 A Coronavirus Infection